-A myth debunked: The full moon does not increase the incidence of psychological problemsNovember 19th, 2012 in Psychology & Psychiatry /
+A myth debunked: The full moon does not increase the incidence of psychological problemsNovember 19, 2012 in Medicine & Health / Psychology & Psychiatry

 Contrary to popular belief, there is no connection between lunar phases and the incidence of psychological problems.
 This is the conclusion reached by a team of researchers directed by Professor Geneviève Belleville of Université Laval's School of Psychology after having examined the relationship between the moon's phases and the number of patients who show up at hospital emergency rooms experiencing psychological problems.
 Details on the study can be found on the website of the scientific journal General Hospital Psychiatry.